 - Don’t Call It “The Forecast”: Designing Prediction Systems at Scale

-Tun is a Staff AI Engineer at Lenses, where he leads AI strategy.
-He is focused on helping companies imagine and implement their strategic vision with agentic AI systems fuelled with real-time context.
-He was previously a Head of Data and Data Engineer at high growth startups and has spent 20 years building data-intensive applications and leading T-shaped teams.
+Tun leads AI Engineering at Lenses, where he is focused on helping companies imagine and implement their strategic vision with agentic AI systems fuelled by real-time context.
+He was previously a Head of Data and Data/ML Engineer at high growth startups and has spent 20 years building data-intensive applications and leading T-shaped teams.

-In his spare time, Tun goes surfing, plays guitar and tends to his analogue cameras.
+In his spare time, Tun goes surfing, plays guitar and shoots 35mm film.

 Viktor Kessler, is Co-Founder of Vakamo and the creator of Lakekeeper, an Apache Licensed Iceberg REST Catalog.
 He’s a big believer in open standards like Apache Iceberg, which he sees as the backbone of today’s modern, composable Data & Analytics systems.